 Selection of cheese and cold cuts and codfish with spinaches

-Another gem located in the heart of Lisbon that offers local flavours.
-Chef has a great attention to details and serves you art in the dish.
+Another gem located in the heart of Lisbon that offers local flavors.
+The chef has great attention to detail and serves you art in the dish.

 Price: €€-€€€